Students can either pay upfront, or access an affordable payment plan.

 age groups, genders and nationalities.

-Training is held on the Sunshine Coast (near Brisbane).
-12 day intensive training.
+Training is held on Brisbane.
+11-day intensive training.

 SUBJECT 1 – PHILOSOPHY, ETHICS & LIFESTYLEDuring the first subject of your yoga teacher course, you’ll learn about: